Spiratatoe/Cabot_Trail_CEC_2025/Testing information/Environment Variable Setup Instructions.md

-# Environment Variable Setup Instructions

-Here you can find step-by-step instructions for both Windows and macOS to set up the environment variable CEC_2025_dataset to point to the CEC_2025 folder.

 # Setting Up `CEC_2025_dataset` Environment Variable

 This guide explains how to set up an environment variable named `CEC_2025_dataset` to point to the folder containing `CEC_2025`, so that you can use it in your Python code without hardcoding the full path.